Skip to main content

 Research plan

-The PI will conduct an exploratory project to address the following overarching research question: what factors are associated with special educator burnout and could be targeted in interventions designed to prevent or reduce burnout and improve educator and student outcomes?
-The following secondary research questions will be addressed in a series of mixed-methods studies in Years 1-3 of the project and will inform analysis of the overall research question in Year 4.
-(1) To what extent does school density, role conflict, and role ambiguity relate to burnout?
+The PI conducted an exploratory project to address the following overarching research question: What factors are associated with special educator burnout and could be targeted in interventions designed to prevent or reduce burnout and improve educator and student outcomes?
+The following secondary research questions were explored to inform analysis of the overall research question: (1) To what extent does school density, role conflict, and role ambiguity relate to burnout?
 (2) To what extent does educator-student relationship quality relate to burnout and fidelity of implementing BSPs?
-(3) To what extent does self-efficacy relate to burnout and fidelity of implementing BSPs?
+(3) To what extent does educator self-efficacy relate to burnout and fidelity of implementing BSPs?
 (4) To what extent does cohesion with paraprofessional support staff relate to burnout?
-To investigate these questions, the PI will collect survey, observation, focus group, and interview data from a sample of special educators in each of Years 1-3 of the project.
-The PI will use structural equation modeling to analyze quantitative data and the constant comparative method to code qualitative data.
+To investigate these questions, the PI collected survey, observation, focus group, and interview data from a sample of special educators in each year of the project.
+The PI used mixed-methods analyses (e.g., sequential-explanatory methods) to investigate the data.

 Career plan

-Through a career development plan, the PI will develop expertise around (1) preventing or reducing special educator burnout and improving their fidelity of implementing behavior interventions for students with and at risk for EBD, (2) multilevel structural equation modeling and mixed-methods research, and (3) developing competitive grant proposals.
-The PI will achieve these goals through monthly mentorship meetings, yearly consultations with experts in the field, coursework and workshops on mixed methods and advanced statistics and research design, and grant-writing workshops.
+Through a career development plan, the PI developed expertise around (1) preventing and reducing special educator burnout and improving outcomes for students with and at risk for EBD, (2) multilevel and structural equation modeling and mixed-methods research, and (3) developing competitive grant proposals.
+The PI achieved these goals through monthly mentorship meetings, yearly consultations with experts in the field, coursework and workshops on mixed methods as well as advanced statistics and research design, and grant-writing workshops.

 People and institutions involved